Subfamily: Betarhabdovirinae

 Distinguishing features

 Historically, the genera Nucleorhabdovirus and Cytorhabdovirus were established based on the sites of virus replication and morphogenesis, with nucleorhabdoviruses replicating and maturing in the nuclei of infected cells.
-Recently, a reclassification became necessary as phylogenetic analyses of new plant rhabdovirus genomes consistently showed that nucleorhabdoviruses did not form a monophyletic clade upon analysis of complete L protein sequence alignments (Kuhn et al., 2020).
+Recently, a reclassification became necessary as phylogenetic analyses of new plant rhabdovirus genomes consistently showed that nucleorhabdoviruses did not form a monophyletic clade based on well-supported Maximum Likelihood or Maximum Clade Credibility trees inferred from complete L protein sequence alignments (Kuhn et al., 2020).

-Maize fine streak virus (MFSV; species Gammanucleorhabdovirus maydis) is the sole member of the genus Gammanucleorhabdovirus.
-Although MFSV is phylogenetically closest to the alphanucleorhabdoviruses, nucleotide and deduced amino acid sequence comparisons between them, as well as between MFSV and other plant rhabdoviruses, are extremely low.
+Maize fine streak virus (MFSV; species Gammanucleorhabdovirus maydis) and cereal chlorotic mottle virus (CCMoV, species Gammanucleorhabdovirus cerealis) are the only members of the genus Gammanucleorhabdovirus.
+Although MFSV and CCMoV are phylogenetically closest to the alphanucleorhabdoviruses, nucleotide and deduced amino acid sequence comparisons between them, as well as between MFSV and CCMoV and other plant rhabdoviruses, are extremely low.
 Additionally, phylogenetic analyses of L protein sequences indicate that bootstrap support for MFSV grouping with members of the genus Alphanucleorhabdovirus is very weak.
 Therefore, the genus Gammanucleorhabdovirus was created.

 Virion